exzombie/FrugalWatchdog/README.md

   - `reset`: resets the countdown, i.e. it postpones the machine reset.
 Implies `start`.
 Sets the timeout string, see below.

-  - `status`: prints the elapsed time since the last reset and prints the last timeout string.
+  - `status`: prints the elapsed time since the last reset, the timeout and the last timeout string.

   - `clearmem`: clears the last timeout string from memory.